luxi-huang/NotAnyMike.github.io/_posts/2019-09-23-Error-State-Extended-Kalman-Filter.md

 \end{matrix}\right]
 $$

-KF can be understood in two steps, update and predict step.
+KF can be divided into two steps, update and predict step.
 In the predict step, using the tracked information we predict where will the object move in the next step.
 In the update step, we update the belief we have about the variables using the external measurements coming from the sensors.

 ## Sensor

-I want to exemplify a Kalman Filter using a different kind of sensors, but that will be repeating equations, so I think is more interesting using a Kinematic model instead of more sensors (if I have time I will expand this post).
-Nonetheless, keep in mind that a KF can handle any number of sensors, so far we are going to use the localization measurement coming from a GPS + pseudo-gyro.
+Keep in mind that a KF can handle any number of sensors, so far we are going to use the localization measurement coming from a GPS + pseudo-gyro.

 This measurement contains the global measurements ($$x,y$$) that avoid the system of drifting.
 This system (without global variables) is also called Dead reckoning.
-Dead reckoning or using a Kalman Filter without a global measurement (like $$x,y$$ coordinates in this case) is prone to cumulative errors, that means that the state will slowly diverge from the true value.
+Dead reckoning or using a Kalman Filter without a global measurement is prone to cumulative errors, that means that the state will slowly diverge from the true value.

 ## Prediction Step

-We will track the state as a multivariable Gaussian distribution with mean $$\mu$$ and covariance $$P$$.
-Where $$\mu_t$$ will be the expected value of our state. $$\mu_t$$  will be the expected value of the state using the information available (i.e. the mean of $$s_t$$).
+We will track the state as a multivariable Gaussian distribution with mean $$\mu$$ and covariance $$P$$. $$\mu_t$$  will be the expected value of the state using the information available (i.e. the mean of $$s_t$$).
 And the state will have a covariance matrix $$P$$  which means how certain we are about our prediction.
 We will use $$\mu_{t-1}$$ and $$u$$ to predict $$ \mu_t$$.
 Here $$u$$ is a control column-vector of any extra information we can use, for example, steering angle if we can have access to the steering of the car or the acceleration if we have access to it. $$u$$ can be a vector of any size.

 We will try to model everything using matrices but for now, we will use scalars, the new value of the state in $$t$$ will be